sayjava/nodejs-prod/README.md

 # nodejs-prod

-A sample nodejs project for a cloud world
+This app shows how a nodejs app can manage its configuration per deployment environment in a cloud environent.